-To measure confidence and study its relevance in choice, I define confidence as knowing the correct action to take.
-This allows me to measure the lack of confidence by the willingness to pay to learn the correct action.
-After each choice, the subject can select an option that will enable her to learn the statistically correct choice and remake her choice at some cost.
-Costly learning is only beneficial if the subject lacks confidence, and I show this is incentive-compatible for many theories of confidence.
-This measure is also shown to be highly correlated to an unincentivized measure.
 The thought experiment suggests that sample size neglect, defined as choosing entirely based on sample proportion, is a sign of confidence.
 I first document that 39% and 61% of choices in my full sample and sub-sample display sample size neglect, respectively.
-This is in line with the intuition of the thought experiment, as the sub-sample is shown to be more confident and therefore more likely to neglect the sample size.
+This is in line with the intuition of the thought experiment, as the sub-sample is shown to be more confident and more likely to neglect the sample size.
 Moreover, I examine whether displaying sample size neglect is correlated with the choice to incur costly learning.
-I find a subject is 1.55 times more likely to incur costly learning on choices that do not display sample size neglect for the full sample and 1.71 times for the sub-sample.
+I find a subject is 1.55 times more likely to incur costly learning on choices that do not display sample size neglect.
+The effect is sharper for the subsample and amongst choices involving larger samples, with subjects being 2.4 times more likely to incur learning when not displaying sample size neglect.
 Therefore, as suggested by the thought experiment, displaying sample size neglect is associated with being less likely to opt to learn and higher confidence.